ISISComputingGroup/ibex_developers_manual/SDTest.md

 The ASYN record PV can be useful for diagnostics

+# Logging

+Typically you would point a block at `IN:LARMOR:SDTEST_01:P1:GETVAL` to get values logged

-## SDTEST Synoptic OPI
+# SDTEST Synoptic OPI

 An OPI file SDTEST.opt exists that opens a display for managing the serial device, which includes the option to open an ayn record OPI - see screenshots at bottom of _ASYN Record: http://www.aps.anl.gov/epics/modules/soft/asyn/R4-26/asynRecord.html

-## More complex cases
+# More complex cases

-CAn use `PROTO` macro to specify another stread device protocol file rather than  `SDTEST-default.proto`
+Can use `PROTO` macro to specify another stream device protocol file rather than  `SDTEST-default.proto`

 See http://epics.web.psi.ch/software/streamdevice/doc/